What is an Affirmative Action Plan?

 If, during an audit, a company is found to have violations, the OFCCP will generally try to bring about resolution in the form of compliance evaluation closure letters or conciliation agreements meant to apprise the employer of the violation and give them a set amount of time to correct it.

 If a company fails to comply even after being given ample time to do so, they can lose their government contract, be banned from future contracting with any government agency or be ordered to pay compensation to victims of discrimination.
 Additionally, and even more importantly, the cost of non-compliance going through an audit relying on attorneys and/or consultants for a safe pass with the OFCCP can be prohibitively expensive.
 These penalties and large fees will seriously affect the bottom-line of a business.

-As you can see, the scope of work involved is vast, not to mention the time and effort needed to keep records on, track and analyze each and every action.
+As you can see, the scope of work involved is vast, not to mention the time and effort needed to keep records on track and analyze each and every action.

-The OFCCP estimates that it takes an average of 193.6 labor hours for companies to develop, maintain and perform annual updates on their AAPs, but that number can grow to over 396 hours for companies with over 501 employees, and that’s not including hours spent on scheduling letters and third-party disclosures.
+The OFCCP estimates that it takes an average of 193.6 labor hours for companies to develop, maintain, and perform annual updates on their AAPs, but that number can grow to over 396 hours for companies with over 501 employees, and that’s not including hours spent on scheduling letters and third-party disclosures.

-The annualized cost burden of an AAP for both management and administrative-support hours combined is around $7830.00, with that amount climbing to $15,150 for companies with 501 employees or more, which in both cases extends to an equal amount in lost labor toward core company duties.
+The annualized cost burden of an AAP for both management and administrative-support hours combined is around $7830.00, with that amount climbing to $15,150 for companies with 501 employees or more, which in both cases extend to an equal amount in lost labor toward core company duties.